a review of Supreme Commander

 a videogame developed by chris taylor

 and published by thq

 for Microsoft Windows and the microsoft xbox 360

 text by Carl Bohlin

 Supreme Commander takes the RTS genre to its logical short-term conclusion.
 Want to build 100 amphibious tanks?
-Okay, just queue that shit up and you’ll have them in a few minutes.
+Okay, just queue that stuff up and you’ll have them in a few minutes.
 Want to give them all orders at once?
 Sure, absolutely no problem.
 There is no upper limit to the amount of units you can have selected at any one time.
-Want to tell all of your warships with legs that maybe they should head over there for a while, even though they’re scattered all over the (motherfucking insanely gigantic) map?
+Want to tell all of your warships with legs that maybe they should head over there for a while, even though they’re scattered all over the (motherhecking insanely gigantic) map?
 You just zoom out enough that you can see the entire map, which is terribly easy and rewarding, select every unit on the field, click on the warship icon, and there you go!

 User empowerment through enhancements to the interface, though, is what this game is about: Taking away all the dumb limitations that hem the strategic thinking and innovation of the player in.
 The game is like comparing the tabbed, spell-checking, greasemonkey’d, fasterfox’d, adblocked Firefox to the rest of the genre’s Internet Explorer 3.0 for Palm and it’s incredible how easy, fun and rewarding it is to use the tools they’ve given you.